As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 The good news is that it is free to visit the Reichstag (German parliament building), however you must register in advance here.
 You can try a same day registration but no guarantee can be made for your entry time.

 Amsterdam was the final stop on our 22 day interrail route, and what a place to finish!
 Not only is it a great city to party and enjoy the vibrant nightlife but also boasts an interesting history as one of the most important cities for trading and finance in Europe during the 17th century.

-TOP TIP: If you’re a solo traveller, I wouldn’t recommend going to the red light district at night alone, if you can’t find someone at your hotel/hostel to go with, there are organised tours or bar crawls such as this one that I went on.
+If you’re a solo traveller, I wouldn’t recommend going to the red light district at night alone, if you can’t find someone at your hotel/hostel to go with, there are organised tours or bar crawls to visit as a group.